 - Heineken Experience (Stadhouderskade 78): This museum traces the history of this world-famous beer brand.
 The highlight is the thrilling beer-ride!

 With about 200 different nationalities living in the city, Amsterdam has a very diverse culinary scene.
 From Michelin star restaurants to seafood stalls, there’s something for everyone and for every budget.
-A visit to Amsterdam wouldn’t be complete without trying fries; ‘haring’ (raw herring served with chopped onions) and kibbeling (chunks of deep-fried fish) at one of the seafood stores (‘visboer’); Dutch apple pie; pancakes; and rijsttafel (Indonesian fare – a remnant of the Dutch colonial past – that consists of steamed rice and up to 25 side dishes).
+A visit to Amsterdam wouldn’t be complete without trying the local ‘frites’ (french fries); ‘haring’ (raw herring served with chopped onions) and kibbeling (chunks of deep-fried fish) at one of the seafood stores (‘visboer’); Dutch apple pie; pancakes; and rijsttafel (Indonesian fare – a remnant of the Dutch colonial past – that consists of steamed rice and up to 25 side dishes).

 Many first-time visitors always stop-and-stare whenever they pass a FEBO.
 This is a chain of Dutch fast-food joints where people quite literally eat out of a wall!
 The fare is typical fast-food such as burgers, deep-fried croquettes, chicken wings, etc… The FEBO is a perennial favourite for locals, especially after a night on the town.
 If you’re intrigued, I recommend the veal croquette (kalfsvlees kroket), frikandel or the spicy noodle croquette (bami kroket).

 There’s also a plethora of fine-dining venues throughout the city, including a host of Michelin-starred restaurants.
 For a fabulous Michelin-starred meal with a view, I recommend MOS Amsterdam (one star; near the Central Station) which offers beautiful harbour views and Ciel Bleu (two stars; in the Okura Hotel).